Dagmar Overbye pretended to be a child caretaker. But all she did was kill the children left in her care.

 Almost as terrifying as the crimes themselves, the discovery of the atrocities was essentially by chance.

-A young mother, Karoline Aagesen, had placed a classified ad in the paper as she had just given birth to an illegitimate daughter and was looking for a family to adopt the child.
+A young mother named Karoline Aagesen placed a classified ad in the paper as she had just given birth to an illegitimate daughter and was looking for a family to adopt the child.
 The murderess came across the ad and contacted Aagesen, who paid the Overbye and left her daughter.

 However, the following day, Aagesen regretted her decision to give the baby up.
 When she asked for the child back, Overbye said that she couldn’t remember the address of the family.
 This aroused suspicion in Aagesen and caused her to report the incident to the police.